fpereiracalvo/fjv-modules/Documentation/ModulesAttributes.md

 [Module("-print")]
 ```

-This name is use to invoke the module in the command line arguments.
+This name is used to invoke the module in the command line arguments.

 ```bash
 > myapp -print
 ```

-To use the running control, we need to use the ModuleRunningControl enum.
+We need the ModuleRunningControl enum to set the running mode of the module.

 - **NotSet**: Default.
 - **Input**: The module will run only in first place.